NethServer/nethsecurity-docs/openvpn_tunnels.rst

 Topology
 --------
-Tunnels can have two kinds of topologies: subnet and p2p (Point to Point).
+Tunnels can have two kinds of topologies: ``subnet`` and ``p2p`` (Point to Point).

 Subnet
 ^^^^^^
-Subnet is the default topology and the recommended one: in subnet topology, the server will accept connections and will act as a DHCP server for every connected clients.
+``Subnet`` is the default topology and the recommended one: in ``subnet`` topology, the server will accept connections and will act as a DHCP server for every connected clients.

 In this scenario the server will authenticate clients using TLS certificates and will push local routes to remote client.
-The client will be able to authenticate with TLS certificates or user name and password.

 P2P
 ^^^

 In a ``p2p`` topology, the administrator must configure one server for each client, in this scenario the only supported authentication method is the PSK (Pre-Shared Key).

-Please make sure to exchange the PSK using a secure channel (like SSH or HTTPS) the administrator must select an IP for both end points routes to remote networks must be configured on each end point.
+* make sure to exchange the PSK using a secure channel (like SSH or HTTPS)
+* the administrator must select an IP for both end points
+* routes to remote networks must be configured on each end point

 Advanced features